 Adding a glass door is more expensive not only because of the cost of the glass, because your cabinet maker now has to line the interior of the cabinet to match the outside and build the cabinet door an open assemble frame (OAF) to have the glass fitted into it.

 Decorative panels or door panels take more time and product to fabricate, therefore adding significant cost to your kitchen.

 Decorative columns and corbels are really expensive to make and finish.
 They are often made by hand and require extra material and careful management of each piece, which is why they are so expensive and will add to your cabinetry budget.
 They are extremely labour intensive but can be worth it for that perfect focal point.

 Things like Lazy Susans, spice pullouts, organizers, recycling or garbage pullouts also add significant cost to your kitchen cabinets.
 There can also be different grades of available accessory quality and most cabinet makers will use the highest quality accessories to ensure you get the best for your dream kitchen.

 As you can see, there are many variables when it comes to pricing your dream kitchen.
 Pricing “Apples to Apples” for your new kitchen or kitchen renovation can be very difficult or virtually impossible when planning your kitchen.
-For more in-depth pricing examples, see What Does an Average Kitchen Cost.
+Please note that prices may vary in Canada from the US market.
 We always recommend working with a professional Kitchen Designer who can help you establish a budget, as they will keep you working towards your goal of achieving your dream kitchen.
-Please note that prices may vary in Canada from the US market.

 If you would like to meet with a Superior Cabinets Kitchen Designer, click here to Book an Appointment.
 We have Kitchen and Bath Showrooms in Saskatoon, Regina, Calgary and Edmonton.
 Our designers are ready to meet with you and discuss your dream space.